Harry Enfield & Chums: The Old Gits

-An obnoxious pair of old men who take great delight in persecuting younger people, although they do branch out by being cruel to other groups of people, so as not to discriminate.
-However, in the case of one of their more famous sketches, Alf Git finds his childhood sweetheart Ivy, showing that he once had a kinder side.
-In Harry Enfield's Television Programme, Enfield played Fred Git and Whitehouse played Alf Git until their names got swapped over in Harry Enfield & Chums to avoid confusion with the Fast Show character Unlucky Alf, who Whitehouse also plays.
+A pair of cruel and bitter old men, Fred and Alf Git (Enfield and Whitehouse), who only derive joy from inflicting misery on others.
+Even just the thought of upsetting or inconveniencing other people is enough to entertain them, as they habitually imagine twisted hypotheticals involving their neighbours, families, and even each other.
+The characters carried over into Harry Enfield & Chums, albeit with their names swapped to avoid confusion with the Fast Show character Unlucky Alf, also played by Whitehouse.

 The Palace of Righteous Justice

-A superhero team who are forced to encounter everyday problems such as opening a bank account.
-Their members are "Law Man" (Wielder of the mighty sword of Dobber), "Fire Man" (Whose fiery balls of fire can start fires) (played by Nathaniel Parker), "(Kometh the) Ice Man" and (Apparently the most powerful of all) "She Woman Cat Type Thing" - who has the superpower of regurgitating fur balls - celebrated by the others as "her amazing regurgitative powers".
+A superhero team, consisting of Law Man (Enfield), Fire Man (Parker), and Kometh the Iceman (Aden Gillett), who attempt to solve everyday problems such as opening a bank account through use of their destructive superpowers, invariably ending in chaos.
+The day is always then "saved" by a fourth member of the team, She Woman Cat Type Thing, who does nothing but regurgitate fur balls or lick herself.

 Sergei and Vincent

-Vincent from Amsterdam and Segei from Russia visit London.
+Russian and Dutch tourists (Enfield and Whitehouse) with a naive, optimistic outlook on the world and a dated taste in rock music.

 The Scousers

-Played by Harry Enfield, Joe McGann (Mark Moraghan in Harry Enfield & Chums) and Gary Bleasdale, Ga', Ba' and Te' (short forms of the names Gary/Gareth, Barry and Terry) are stereotypical Liverpudlians who alternately fall out and make peace.
-They often say such things as "Dey do dough, don't dey dough" (They do though, don't they though), and "Alright!
+Gary, Barry, and Terry (Enfield, Joe McGann and Gary Bleasdale) are three stereotypical Liverpudlians with incredibly short tempers, constantly challenging each other to fights over perceived slights and insults which they read into everything.
+They are also shown to be petty criminals, occasionally discussing their thieving and joyriding exploits, and in one sketch they rob a building society.
+Their catchphrases are "Dey do dough, don't dey dough" ("They do though, don't they though") and "Alright!
 Alright!
-Calm down, calm down", which is what one of them says when the other two start arguing.
+Calm down, calm down", said by one of the trio when the other two start arguing.

+The characters returned in Harry Enfield & Chums, with McGann replaced by Mark Moraghan.

 The Slobs (Wayne and Waynetta)

-A benefit-dependent, lower-class couple with a lack of personal hygiene who spend most of their time smoking cigarettes or eating pizzas.
+A benefit-dependent, lower-class couple (Enfield and Kathy Burke) with a lack of personal hygiene who spend most of their time smoking cigarettes or eating pizzas.
 Wayne and Waynetta argue constantly over everything, including the name of their child, whom they eventually name Frogmella because "it's exotic".
 Later, another daughter is named Spudulika after Waynetta's favourite fast-food franchise Spudulike.
 A third child, which Waynetta calls Canoe (supposedly named after actor Keanu Reeves), was born of an affair Wayne had with Naomi Campbell which resulted in octuplets.
 Canoe completes the family with the "brown baby" Waynetta always wanted (since all the other mothers on the estate had one).
 The couple win the lottery and also win a holiday; but the aircraft crashes because they are so overweight, and they end up stranded in the jungle.
 The Slobs were derived both from one of Burke's stand-up skits and a couple with a similar lifestyle who lived in the flat below Enfield in his younger days.